kailash-manasarovar/statement/docs/timeline/2024/april.md

 ![let that sink in](../../content/images/let-that-sink-in.jpg)

 - The message, I felt, was a kind of middle finger to me after having to leave my piano studies.
+- But in fact it was a reference to Elon, letting him in, at the [Polygon Bali work-conference cum sedating-and-rape fest](may.md#bali).

 ### Owns conservatory